Lau Chi-pang: Legislative Council

 In December 2021, he was elected as one of the 40 Legislative Council members for the Election Committee constituency which was newly created under the electoral overhaul imposed by Beijing, receiving 1,214 votes.
 Lau also became the President of the Hong Kong Federation of Education Workers (FEW), the largest pro-Beijing teachers' union in Hong Kong earlier in the month, succeeding Wong Kwan-yu.

 In 2023, Lau became a member of the National Committee of the 14th Chinese People’s Political Consultative Conference (CPPCC), representing the Education sector.
 At the annual session of the CPPCC in March 2023, Lau vowed to cultivate patriotism of Hong Kong youth through history education innovation.

 Lau opposed the government plan to turn part of the 170-hectare member-exclusive Hong Kong Golf Club in Fanling into public housing.
 As a meeting of the Advisory Council on the Environment in August 2022, he questioned if the administration had exhausted all other options before pressing ahead with the plan, noting the government has floated the idea of the mega-development of the Northern Metropolis in the northern New Territories.
 He was criticised by Chinese state media for appearing in a video where he praised the Golf Club .Lau said that "If public housing is built on the golf course, it will become a political monument," and if that were to happen, housing advocates would "then aim at other private clubs."

 In May 2023, Lau said that Hong Kong should promote red tourism, referring to McDonald's on MacDonnell Road and former police station at Yau Ma Tei.

+In December 2025, Lau was re-elected as Legislative Councilor.